jen20/go-event-sourcing-sample/README.md

 `SubscriberAll(func (e Event)) *Subscription` all event.

-`SubscriberAggregateType(func (e Event), aggregates ...aggregate) *Subscription` events bound to specific aggregate types.
+`SubscriberAggregateType(func (e Event), aggregates ...Aggregate) *Subscription` events bound to specific aggregate types.

 `SubscriberSpecificEvent(func (e Event), events ...interface{}) *Subscription` specific events.
 There are no restrictions that the events need to come from the same aggregate, you can mix and match as you please.

-`SubscriberSpecificAggregate(func (e Event), events ...aggregate) *Subscription` events bound to specific aggregate based on type and identity.
+`SubscriberSpecificAggregate(func (e Event), events ...Aggregate) *Subscription` events bound to specific aggregate based on type and identity.
 This makes it possible to get events pinpointed to one specific aggregate instance.

 The subscription is realtime and events that are saved before the call to one of the subscribers will not be exposed via the `func(e Event)` function.
 If the application depends on this functionality make sure to call Subscribe() function on the subscriber before storing events in the repository.